DFA minimization: Brzozowski's algorithm

 Reversing the transitions of a non-deterministic finite automaton (NFA) $M$ and switching initial and final states produces an NFA $M^R$ for the reversal of the original language.
 Converting this NFA to a DFA using the standard powerset construction (keeping only the reachable states of the converted DFA) leads to a DFA $M^R_D$ for the same reversed language.
 As Brzozowski (1963) observed, repeating this reversal and determinization a second time, again keeping only reachable states, produces the minimal DFA for the original language.

-The intuition behind the algorithm is this: determinizing the reverse automaton merges states that are nondistinguishable in the original automaton, but may merge also states that should not be merged (i.e., are not merged in the minimal DFA).
-In such case, after we reverse the automaton for the second time, it may not be deterministic.
+The intuition behind the algorithm is this: determinizing the reverse automaton merges states that are nondistinguishable in the original automaton, but may produce several accepting states.
+In such case, when we reverse the automaton for the second time, these accepting states become initial, and thus the automaton will not be deterministic due to having multiple initial states.
 That is why we need to determinize it again, obtaining the minimal DFA.